rthuffman/WFGY/ProblemMap/Twin_Atlas/README.md

 Reading strategy:
 1. Read this page first for the global framing.
-2. Use the quick-start table immediately below the hero image if you want the fastest path.
+2. Use the quick-entry table below the hero image if you want the fastest path.
-3. Follow the Forward Atlas and Inverse Atlas links for the two detailed atlas surfaces.
+3. Use AI Eval and Results Summary if you want visible proof first.
-4. Follow the runtime links for the inspectable constitution.
+4. Use the two TXT downloads and the 60-second path if you want to run it yourself.
-5. Follow the evidence links for the flagship public proof surface.
+5. Follow the Forward Atlas, Inverse Atlas, and Runtime links if you want the full engine structure.

 Important boundary:
 This page presents WFGY 4.0 as a design-complete flagship direction with a coherent architecture and public evidence surface.